rissam/elasticrypt/README.md

 ## Key Management

-**KeyProvider.java**
-An interface for fetching encryption keys.
+**KeyFactoryProvider.scala**
+A singleton object that acts as a factory for key providers.
+Includes the KeyProvider trait, an outline for a basic key provider.

 **HardcodedKeyProvider.scala**
-Dummy implementation of the `KeyProvider` interface as a proof of concept.
+Dummy implementation of the `KeyProvider` trait as a proof of concept.
 We plan to introduce more complex KeyProviders such as `HttpKeyProvider` in a followup PR.

-**KeyIdParser.scala**
-Utilities for parsing a key ID from Elasticsearch metadata such as an index name or alias name.

 **EncryptedNodeModule.scala**
 An `org.elasticsearch.common.inject.AbstractModule` that enables injection of `NodeKeyProviderComponent`.